Energy can be transferred between energy stores. Four ways that energy can be transferred are:

 Convection: Particles with more thermal energy take the place of particles with less thermal energy

 Radiation: Energy is transferred by electromagnetic radiation

 An example of this occurs when boiling water.
 The chemical energy store of the fuel decreases and the thermal energy store of the beaker and boiling water increases.
 In this case, chemical energy is transferred to thermal energy.

 Energy transfers and the locations of energy stores can be shown in an energy transfer diagram.

 Let’s look at the energy transfer diagram of an electric lamp.

 This diagram shows the transfer of energy with an electric lamp.
-The battery is a store of chemical energy, which is transferred to the lamp using wires, which transfers to the surroundings as light.
+The battery stores chemical energy, which is transferred to the lamp via wires and then emitted to the surroundings as light.

-The useful energy is the energy transferred as light energy (because we use lamps to lighten up a place).
+The useful energy is the energy transferred as light (used to illuminate a place).
 However, there are also some non-useful energy transfers, such as the energy that is transferred to the surroundings as thermal energy.

-The total energy before and after a change or transfer remains the same, this is known as conservation of energy.
+The total energy before and after a change or transfer remains the same; this is known as the conservation of energy.

 So: Total energy before = Total energy after